memo33/submenus-dll/README.md

     Plazas          , 0xeb75882c          , -
     Sports Grounds  , 0xce21dbeb          , -
     Green Spaces    , 0xbf776d40          , -

+### Adding flora or network items to a submenu

+Add the properties `Item Submenu Parent ID` and `Item Button Class` to the catalog item Exemplar.
+The latter property is set to `2 = Network Item in Submenu` or `4 = Flora Item in Submenu`.
+(The `Building Submenus` property is not used for these items.)

 ### Additional resources